temple-geography/census-gis/Introduction to American Community Survey with QGIS.pandoc.md

 ## Setting up the Layout

 In order to create a print layout, we set it up in a separate window called the Print Composer.
 Choose `Project→New Print Composer`.
 A window will open up that, as with desktop publishing software, looks like a piece of paper on a pasteboard.
 Before adding any elements, let's set up the window to make it easy to work with visually.
+In the View menu, select the options to `Show Grid` and `Snap to Grid`.
 In the lower right, you will see a panel with three tabs: Composition, Item Properties, and Atlas Generation.
 Choose the Composition tab.
 Under `Paper and quality`, choose the preset for "ANSI A (Letter; 8.5x11 in)".
-Check `Snap to grid` and set the spacing to 4.23 mm.
+The set the grid spacing to 4.23 mm.
 (This is roughly equal to 1/6", which in desktop publishing is known as a **pica**.)
-The symbol is a bit thick, so you might want to make the `Pen width` something like 0.2 mm.

 ## Adding the Map